anamsimon/SauceDemoTestScript/readme.md

 ## Future Work
 Test can be run in parallel on dockers.
-Connfigurations can be read from config file.
+Configurations can be read from config file.
+Test report can be generated.